 This post may contain affiliate links.
 Please read our disclosure policy.

 Chinese Tomato Egg Stir-Fry is a childhood favorite of mine – I still love how the tangy tomatoes with the scrambled eggs turn into the most magical gravy-like consistency that is perfect over rice!
-I know every family has their own version of this classic Chinese dish but this is the version I grew up eating and still love to this day!

-I like using vine-ripe tomatoes but you can also use Roma tomatoes.
+- Tomatoes – I used vine-ripe tomatoes; you can substitute with Roma.
 You want to use tomatoes that have a thin skin (so it easily falls off while cooking), are vibrant in color, and is naturally sweet.
 If you are using tomatoes with a thick skin, peel them before cooking.
 Do not use cherry or grape tomatoes.
+I was taught to cut the tomatoes into quarters.
+Quartered tomatoes are small enough to break down and create the delicious sauce-like consistency, but are still large enough to hold up against the scrambled eggs.

-• white pepper – I love white pepper and it’s used very commonly in Chinese cooking (another “secret ingredient” for cooking restaurant quality Chinese food at home).
+- white pepper – I love white pepper and it’s used very commonly in Chinese cooking (another “secret ingredient” for cooking restaurant quality Chinese food at home).
 It has an earthier, less spicy flavor than black pepper.
 I recommend having some in your pantry but if you can’t find it, you can always substitute with black pepper.

-• Shaoxing Wine – This is one of my favorite Chinese pantry staples.
+- Shaoxing Wine – This is one of my favorite Chinese pantry staples.
 It adds a depth of flavor and complexity to the sauce and truly one of my “secret ingredients” for making restaurant quality Chinese food.
 If you can’t find it, you can substitute with mirin, sherry, or even chicken broth.

 1. Scramble (Half of) the Eggs